 Identifying IP Address Leaks

-In the screenshot below, you can see my actual public IP address, provided to me by my ISP.
+In the screenshot from the IP Leak tool seen below, you can see my actual public IP address, provided to me by my ISP.
 (Well, part of it, at least.
 Remember these three things: privacy, privacy, privacy!)

 As you can (almost) see, it shows my full IP address and the state it (and myself) resides in.
 As I mentioned above, this info can be used for all sorts of nasty tricks.

-The IP address and location shown in the screenshot belongs to a VPN server owned and operated by ExpressVPN, leading to a dead end, privacy-wise.
+The IP address and location shown in the screenshot belong to a VPN server owned and operated by NordVPN, leading to a dead-end, privacy-wise.
 Obviously, if you still see your personal IP address, your VPN is not protecting you properly, and you should find yourself a new provider.